-NOTE: See Calendar for schedule of Division Chiefs' Curriculum course dates and times.
+NOTE: See Course Schedule section for Division Chiefs' Curriculum course dates and times.

 Students who have taken MBTI or Situational Leadership II in another course can request course credit.
 Students requesting credit will be required to show proof of course completion and pass a course exam/final project.
 Contact the Schools Registrar for more information at 210-466-1050.